petersellars/allowed-ips-waf/README.md

 An AWS CDK Construct for defining AWS WAFs that allow an specified IP range access to an Amazon CloudFront distribution, an Amazon API Gateway REST API, or an Application Load Balancer.

 Example: Using the Construct to define IPs allowed to access an Amazon CloudFront distribution for an S3 based web-site.
-For a deploy-able sample refer to the "example" directory in this package.
 ```typescript
 import { App, Stack, RemovalPolicy } from '@aws-cdk/core';
 import * as cloudfront from '@aws-cdk/aws-cloudfront';